 Litter Removal

-Trash and leaves may build up in the rocked channel and sediment trap, especially after a storm.
+Trash and leaves may build up in the rocked channel, especially after a storm.
 Periodically clean your rain garden of any trash, fallen leaves and sediment buildup to ensure that water can properly flow and drain into the ground.
-Scoop sediment into a paper bag and place in trash.
-Do not compost as it may contain toxins from road runoff.